Topology-Aware Active Learning on Graphs: Background and Notation

-Among the most common choices for $\mathcal{A}$ is \textit{uncertainty sampling}, which queries points that the current classifier is most uncertain about.
+See Algorithm~\ref{alg:activeLearning} for an overview of the AL loop.
+Among the most common choices for $\mathcal{A}$ is \textit{uncertainty sampling}.
 This method quantifies uncertainty in the classification by computing the \textit{margin}, or the gap between the predicted label $\bar{\ell}_i$ and the next most likely label: